Fields2Cover/Fields2Cover/docs/source/tutorials/objective_functions.rst

 Swath Length
 ^^^^^^^^^^^^

-Compute the sum of the path length of each swath.
+Compute the sum of the length of each swath.

 .. code-block:: cpp